Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Main results

-The main idea of the proofs of Theorems~\ref{thm:bdd} and \ref{thm:unbdd} is to show that if $u \in \dom (D_a)$ and hence, $(u^+, u^-)^T$ satisfies the APS boundary condition \eqref{eq:BC_hole_j}, then the functions $g^+$ and $g^-$ from Prop.~\ref{prop:zero_modes_form} can be extended analytically in $z$ and $\bar{z}$ respectively inside the holes of $M$.
-While this is a straightforward process in the case of one hole it requires a new approach if we have several holes.
+While the argument in our example is rather simple, extending $g^{\pm}$ (anti-)analytically inside the holes requires a new approach if we have several holes.
 Let us fix an index $j$ and denote $\mathcal{A}$ an open annulus co-centred with the hole $\Omega_j$ of inner radius $R_j$ and outer radius $R$ such that $\mathcal{A} \cap \supp B = \emptyset$ with $B$ as in~\eqref{eq:tot_mag_field}.
 In particular the scalar potential $h(z)$ is bounded on $\mathcal{A}$.

 Recall that $g^+$ is analytical and $g^-$ is anti-analytical on $M$.
 Thus on $\mathcal{A}$ they have the Laurent series